 Yule’s favourite plants, herbs, and flowersYule Logs, Decorations, Holiday Blessings — 3 things to make the season bright!
 Tag someone who you'll share the love with.Click To Tweet

-Sun plants like mistletoe, balsam, fir, and any dried Summer herbs contain warmth and light.
+Sun plants like mistletoe, balsam, fir, and dried Summer herbs contain warmth and light.
 When witches prepare their houses for Yule, they do so from the doorway inward, inviting the light inside.

-The evergreen holds green colors and sunlight all year.
+The evergreen holds green colours and sunlight all year.
 It reminds us that life is always renewable.
 Our ancestors brought an evergreen tree inside to ensure that there would be light even throughout darker winter times.

 Yule log ashes, mistletoe, holly, pine cones and needles, oak leaves, birch, fir, hazel bark, ivy, sandalwood, elder, comfrey, cinnamon, cloves, nutmeg, chamomile, myrrh, frankincense, sunflower, wintergreen, apple leaf and dried apple (Source)

 Get your whole family involved in creating your Yule Log.
 Sit around the table or counter space.
-Let everyone to set their intentions for the New Year as they place their decorations on the log.
+Let everyone set their intentions for the New Year as they place their decorations on the log.

 Circle yourselves around the fire, place the log to burn and set those intentions free.
 According to Yule traditions, everyone should remain present until the wood is burnt all the way down.
 You can save a little bit for the next year.
 You can sing carols around it, hold hands and dance clockwise.
 Do whatever you feel is right to do.

-And the Abbot bowed is head,
+And the Abbot bowed his head,

-And the flamelets flapped and flickered,
+the flamelets flapped and flickered,

 But the Abbot was stark and dead.”